hit9/Pdfsm.h/README.md

    h.ClearHandlingFsm();
    ```

-6. We can access the handler inside state behavior classes:
+7. We can access the handler's pointer inside a state behavior class:

    ```cpp
    auto& handler = GetHandler(); // returns a pointer to the handler.
    ```

-7. Operations / APIs of the handler:
+8. Operations / APIs of the handler:

    ```cpp
    // Jump to a state.